Lawyers and Legal Fees

 - Be informed and keep your lawyer informed.
 Discuss ways you can help, such as by obtaining documents, lining up witnesses or providing other assistance to reduce costs.

-- Consider “bottom line" or financial aspects of a legal matter and discuss them with your lawyer.
-Be sure you understand advantages and disadvantages of a proposed action (for example, would court costs and legal fees be more than the amount of a bad debt you would like to recover?).
+- Consider “bottom line” of financial aspects of a legal matter and discuss them with your lawyer.
+Be sure you understand the advantages and disadvantages of a proposed action (for example, would court costs and legal fees be more than the amount of a bad debt you would like to recover?).

 - Try to prevent problems by contacting a lawyer before committing yourself to a major obligation.

-What are other sources of help?
+Q: What are other sources of help?

-There are many ways to solve legal problems.
+A: There are many ways to solve legal problems.
 Government and consumer complaint agencies, counseling, consumer advocates at local newspapers, radio or television stations, small claims courts (for limited amounts) and dispute resolution centers are options that should be considered.

 This pamphlet was prepared as a public service by the Oklahoma Bar Association to inform citizens of their legal rights and obligations.
 It contains general information and is not intended to apply to any specific situation.
 If you need advice or have questions about the application of the law in a particular matter, you should consult a lawyer.

 If you need legal assistance and reside in Tulsa County, you may contact the local county bar association lawyer referral services at 918-587-6014 or www.tulsabar.com.
 You will be referred to an attorney in the area of law in which you need assistance.
 A $25 fee will be charged for a 30-minute consultation.
 This fee will remain at the county bar association to help underwrite cost of the service.